Ace0x/Heavent/GDD.md

 ### **Summary**

-Heaven't is a Hack and Slash dungeon crawler that focuses on player interaction by allowing it's users to create their own levels!
+Heaven't is a _Hack and Slash_ dungeon crawler that focuses on player interaction by allowing it's users to create their own levels!

 ### **Gameplay**

-Gameplay itself is failry straight forward.
+The gameplay itself is quite simple.
 The main goal of the game is to beat a level by killing a boss monster, in what ways the player achieves this is up to them!
-The gameplay flow revolves around exploring a level or dungeon and defeating hordes of monsters that may drop powerful spells and items that may help the player on their run.
+The gameplay flow revolves around exploring a level or dungeon and defeating hordes of monsters that may drop powerful spells and items that can help the player on their run.

 ### **Mindset**

-The feeling that we want to transmit to our players is that of extreme power but also an proportionate challenge.
-The amount of tools on the player's kit can get very wide and at times seem overpowered; however, we believe all of these tools are necessary if they are to tackle difficult challenges that are created by players themselves!
+The feeling that we want our players to experience is that of a power-high, but we also wish to challenge their skills with said power.
+The amount of tools on the player's kit can become very wide and at times it may seem overpowered; however, we believe all of these tools are necessary if they are to tackle difficult challenges that are created by players, be it themselves or others!

 ## _Technical_